 – Newer technology such as these allow for vivid descriptions and understanding of damage and potential problems.
 Plus make the complete process an enjoyable experience.
 It’s not just a house, it’s your home and a huge investment.
 Why settle for an “ordinary” inspection that leaves you guessing when you can get more than just an inspection with Precision?

 The top home inspectors in today’s business don’t produce handwritten reports.
 A professional inspector will provide a very thorough, easy-to-read report.
 You should expect to receive a full-color report with digital photographs of the issues found during the course of the inspection.
 You should want the report to be written in plain English, not some “Techno Jargon”- that only the home inspector can understand.

-Inspectors should NEVER make repairs or offer to make repairs at a later date.
-An inspector that makes repairs should always be avoided due to the conflict of interest inherent in that situation.
-Home Inspectors who are real estate agents should also be avoided due to the same conflict.
+An inspector should NEVER make repairs or offer to make repairs at a later date.
+An inspector that makes repairs should always be avoided.
 All national home inspection associations forbid this lack of integrity and objectivity.

 Ask for a sample of an inspection report so you’ll know what you can expect for your time and money.
 After all, you are the client!

 *Click Here For A Copy of Our Sample Report

 6. How Long Has The Inspection Company Been In Business?